13 Places to Stargaze in New Jersey 2025

 • Nighttime during summer and spring is full of movie nights and beach concerts.

-• The places are hurricane-prone, so weather telecast before a trip is essential.
+• The places are hurricane-prone, so weather forecasts before a trip are essential.

 • Free wheelchair services are available.